wbreeze/wind_and_water/_drafts/Abandoned-Refactor.md

 *with Claude Opus 5 (Anthropic)*

+I've been working with this AI software development tool.
+It has helped me with a pair of projects over the past few weeks.
+I'm convinced that humans don't need to write code anymore.
+That is a story for another day.
+Here is an episode that focuses on the value and the costs of extracting the human-read content from a code base that renders user interface.

+Most of what follows was written by Claude.
+Maybe you can tell by how mechanically thorough it is.
+I read it over, made some tiny little edits.
+I can't argue with the correctness and completeness.
+The conclusion was mine.
+Claude was more neutral about it when I asked it to evaluate the refactor.
+It gave me costs and advantages.
+What sealed it was me looking at the code.

+## What I did

 Over two days I took every English sentence out of a small PHP web application and put it in a catalogue — a keyed array for the short strings, markdown files for the prose.
 Two thousand seven hundred words out of twenty templates, five